sdmx-twg/vtl/meetings/2026/June_Paris/May_28_Paris.md

 2. Generate TCK files and produce a zip file

 The structures of the input/output data will be compliant with the JSON schema published in the gitHub repository and the data will be in csv format.

 Every VTL engine should be able to load the produced zip file, load and run all the examples and produce the result of the tests.

 An open discussion followed these presentations; these are the decisions that have been made:

-**A "core" VTL TCK will be implemented with the contribution of Banca d'italia, Making Sense and Meaningfuldata** **An "add-on" to integrate the core TCK with the SDMX one will be implemented by Meaningfuldata** **A request for funding will be raised to the SDMX Secretariat to support the initiative**
+**A "core" VTL TCK will be implemented with the contribution of Banca d'italia, Making Sense and Meaningfuldata**

-**Actions**:
+**An "add-on" to integrate the core VTL TCK with the SDMX TCK one will be implemented by Meaningfuldata**

+**A request for funding will be submitted to the SDMX Secretariat to support the initiative**

+### Actions
-- Angelo and Javier will present the initiative during the next SDMX TWG meeting, that will take place in the week 15-18 June
+- Angelo and Javier will present the initiative during the next SDMX TWG meeting on 16th June
-- A request for funding will be Romain will notify
+- Angelo will submit a funding request to the SDMX Secretariat in the next meeting on the 17th June

 ## Workpackages and housekeeping
 The current workstreams will be deleted.